-The data used in the study included the power network, which consisted of 70 power plants and 470 transmission lines, and the communications network, which consisted of 2,690 cell towers, 7,100 fiber-lit buildings and 42,723 fiber links.
-The research showed that these two systems were fundamentally interconnected: the power network was dependent on the communication network and visa versa to function properly.
+The data used in the study included the power network, which consisted of 70 power plants and 470 transmission lines, and the communications network, which consisted of 2,690 cell towers, 7,100 fiber-lit buildings, and 42,723 fiber links.
+The research showed that these two systems were fundamentally interconnected: the power network was dependent on the communication network to function properly.

 Researchers determined that generators rely heavily on the communications network and require cell towers or fiber-link buildings, and fiber links to remain functional.
 Cell towers depend on generators and transmission lines to operate.
 Fiber-lit buildings depend on generators and transmission lines to connect to cell towers.
 Only fiber links and transmission lines were independent structures.

 From the study, researchers pinpointed the most vulnerable properties of these interconnected networks.
 If you would like a copy of the study, please make your request at http://www.geo-tel.com/contact/.